doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ### Variables

-Variables are represented by a 3-tuple where the first element is an atom representing it's name, the second is the node's metadata, and the third is an atom representing the context of the variable:
+Variables are represented by a 3-tuple where the first element is an atom representing its name, the second is the node's metadata, and the third is an atom representing the context of the variable:
 ```elixir
 quote do
   foo